stefanvstein/testify/README.md

 => #namespace[project.testcase-9379]
 ```

 The `eval-as-use` and `eval-all` alternatives uses an isolated classloader, discarded after the evaluation run.
-The tools expects files with a leading ns form, but translates it to a in-ns, followed by individual requirements.
+Testify expects source files with a leading ns form, which translates to a in-ns, followed by individual requirements.
 The resulting namespace is not considered a loaded lib by Clojure.

-This tool is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion, which is not regular clojure source files, that your favorite dev environment already understand.
+Testify is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion.
+Repl files are though not regular clojure source files, that your favorite dev environment already understand.

 ## Options

 The eval- functions takes a optional map of options:

 `:test-comment` is a var of the macro used as test comment default value `#'testify/test-comment`.
-It can be changed to make selective evaluation runs in the same namespace.
+It can be changed to make selective evaluation runs in the same source file.

 *Note that `eval-all` will evaluate the whole file representing the name space into a new anonymous namespace.
 If the optional test comment macro is defined here, it will most likely not match that when defined in test-comment option.
 Just put additional test-comment definitions in another namespace when using `eval-all`.*

-`:new-classpath?` is a boolean telling whether each test-comment should evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
+`:new-classpath?` is a boolean telling whether each test-comment should be evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
 This is set for `eval-as-use` and `eval-all`.

-`:keep-ns-on-exception?` is set to  omit removing any tear-off name space on thrown exception.
+`:keep-ns-on-exception?` is set to prevent removing any tear-off name space on thrown exception.
 Can be used to investigate circumstances.

-`:use-target?` should the target namespace be referred as use.
+`:use-target?` tells whether the target namespace should be referred as use.
 Set by default in `eval-as-use`.

-`:unique-ns` a optional function translating a namespace symbol to a symbol used in tear-off namespace.
-Can be used to override default.
+`:unique-ns` a optional function translating a namespace symbol to a symbol used for tear-off namespace.
+Can be used to override default, as a predictive alternative.

 # License
 Eclipse Public License, same as Clojure. https://www.eclipse.org/legal/epl-v10.html